 Furthermore, accurate declarations prevent any potential disputes or delays in case you need to file a claim, giving you the peace of mind to enjoy your travels fully.
 In essence, being upfront and clear about your medical history is foundational to fostering a trustworthy relationship with your insurer, ensuring that you're thoroughly protected in any situation.

-While it's clear that your medical condition declaration is non-negotiable, understanding exactly what to declare can be challenging.
-Here’s a list of conditions that you absolutely must inform your insurer about:
+While it’s clear that declaring your medical conditions is non-negotiable, understanding exactly what needs to be disclosed can be challenging.
+You must declare any medical condition that falls into the following categories:

-• If you, or anyone to be named on your policy have ever been diagnosed or treated for any cancerous, heart, circulatory, or respiratory conditions.
+- If you or anyone to be named on your policy has been diagnosed with or treated for any cancerous, heart, liver, circulatory, or respiratory condition within the last five years.

-• If you or anyone to be named on your policy has ever been diagnosed or treated for psychological conditions such as stress, anxiety, depression, or eating disorders.
+- If you or anyone to be named on your policy has been diagnosed with or treated for a psychological condition, such as stress, anxiety, depression, or an eating disorder, within the last five years.

-• If you, or anyone to be named on your policy, has been prescribed medication or attended a hospital as an out or in-patient, or any other medical facility such as a medical practitioner's surgery within the last 2 years.
+- If you or anyone to be named on your policy has been prescribed medication, attended a hospital as an inpatient or outpatient, or visited any other medical facility (including a medical practitioner’s surgery) within the last two years.

-• If you or anyone to be named on your policy has been put on a waiting list for treatment or investigation relating to an already diagnosed medical condition.
+- If you or anyone to be named on your policy has been placed on a waiting list for treatment or investigation relating to an already diagnosed medical condition.

 Heart & Circulatory Conditions